AccessKey network ACL policy

 Applications deployed on Alibaba Cloud

-If your applications are deployed on Alibaba Cloud services such as ECS or container services, you can directly query the public IP address, Virtual Private Cloud (VPC) ID, and private CIDR block bound to the resource.
+If your application is deployed on Alibaba Cloud services such as ECS or container services, you can find the public IP addresses, VPC IDs, and private CIDR blocks associated with your resources in the Alibaba Cloud console.

-If your application calls the public endpoint of a cloud service, the call is made over the public internet, and the source IP address is the egress public IP address or the public IP address of a NAT gateway.
-If your application calls the VPC endpoint of a cloud service, the call is made over a private network, and the source IP address is a private IP address within the VPC.
+If your application calls a cloud service by using a public endpoint, the source IP address is the public egress IP address of the resource or its NAT gateway.
+If your application calls a cloud service by using a VPC endpoint, the source IP address is a private IP address from the VPC.

 Calls between cloud services